Collision Geometry

 file.
 The.PTC

-file is a ProtoTwin custom collider file that can be imported into the application. - Clear - Clear the scene.
+file is a ProtoTwin custom collider file that can be imported into the main application. - Clear - Clear the scene, removing all meshes and colliders.

-The supported file types for importing meshes are:
+The supported file types for imported meshes are:

 - GLTF